jmacdotorg/plerd/README.md

     Well, that's all for now.
 Bye bye.

 Publishing this file will result in a three-paragraph HTML file named `2010-03-01-my-day-today.html` appearing in the blog's docroot directory.
-(Note that any part of the source file's name besides the date will be ignored.)
 It will also get linked from `archive.html` among the posts from March, 2010, and it will furthermore appear in the recent-posts page and the Atom document if a post from March 1, 2010 represents one of your blog's ten most recent posts.

 ### Publishing posts